A1rPun/numerals/README.md

 - Chuvash - Need a better 1, 10 and 50 (50 needs to be upside down)
 - Ge'ez - ፼ = 10000
 - Greek - Confirm `6` is `ϝ` instead of `ϛ`.
 Accept numbers above 999999 (myriad) ρκγΜ δφξζ
+- Greek Modern - Parse alphabetic (greek.js too)
 - Hebrew - Not all numbers supported between 1-999
 - Malayalam - 10, 100, 1000 as ൰, ൱, ൲
 - Maya - Unicode
 - Phoenician - Find out why the browser output (correct) differs from nodejs (wrong)
-- Roman / Cyrillic / Kharosthi String.repeat need better implementation
+- Roman - Apostrophus, Vinculum
 - Tally marks - better implementation /|||| /||
 - Tamil - 10, 100, 1000 as ௰, ௱, ௲